Making Packages in R

 An R package is the basic unit of reusable code.
 If you want to reuse code later or want others to be able to use your code, you should put it in a package.

-An R package requires four components:
+An R package requires four components, visualized in the folder tree below:

-• a DESCRIPTION file with metadata about the package
+├── DESCRIPTION # metadata about the package

 There are other optional components. rOpenSci community has written a science-focused guidebook for package development, while the “R packages” book contains all the fundamental information.